socialray/makahiki-ktuh/doc/theme-development.rst

   //@page-bkg-color-start: @forest-gold;
   //@page-bkg-color-end: lighten(@forest-gold, 10%);

+Images should be stored in makahiki/site_media/static/images.
+By convention, name them
+<name>-theme-background.jpg, and make sure they are small in file size (around 50 KB).

 The background for the Google theme is (you guessed it), white.
 So, we change these definitions so that `use-bkg-image` is false, and provide white as the background color::